How to save money on your divorce with timing tips

 You need to collate information about your finances if you’re separating or divorcing.
 Some information, such as the transfer value of any private pensions you hold, can take up to 12 weeks to be sent through from your pension company, so to keep things moving you’ll need to request this information immediately (you need these values for your divorce forms even if you are proposing to each keep your own pensions).

-To divide what you have in a settlement, you first need to agree with your partner what you own – you can create a file of paper or excel spreadsheet.
+To divide what you have in a settlement, you first need to agree with your partner on what you own – you can create a file of paper or an Excel spreadsheet.

 When you’re on the same page – swiftness pays

-Start by sorting our any parenting decisions first.
+Start by sorting out any parenting decisions first.
 Writing a parenting plan is the best way to settle the kids quickly and makes sure you’re both clear on what’s been agreed and who’s responsible for what.
-Go to our specially created Parenting Plan section of the amicable app, to see what you need to agree and start communicating with your partner.
+Go to our specially created parenting plan section of the amicable app, to see what you need to agree and start communicating with your partner.
 When you’ve made arrangements for your children, you can then discuss the finances you need between you to allow you to look after the kids in the way you’ve agreed.

 Start your amicable divorce journey